golanse/easymerger/README.md

 **A general-purpose tool for lossless video merging, parameter alignment, and batch queuing.**

+## 😣 Pain point being solved：
+ 1. Introducing intelligent pre-merge judgment: Most video merging and stitching software on the market, such as ShanaEncoder, do not provide pre-merge lossless judgment (-c copy), leaving users to decide on their own.
+A batch of videos, such as short drama episodes, may seem to have consistent parameters, but actually do not.
+Using lossless merging can result in issues like output video screen distortion and audio stuttering.
+This software introduces an intelligent pre-merge judgment feature, eliminating the need for manual evaluation (which is often inaccurate).
+Videos with the same parameters use the lossless merge channel (extremely fast), while videos with different parameters go through the transcoding merge channel.
+2. Batch addition (one task per folder): The first video detected in each folder serves as the reference for transcoding parameters (when transcoding merge is needed).
+Multiple batches of episodes can be imported with one click to start tasks immediately.
+Tasks imported in the morning can be reviewed in the afternoon with minimal intervention, making it worry-free.
+3. Maximizing the preservation of original video quality: To strengthen this feature, we introduced one-click alignment for different formats and intelligent passthrough in addition to lossless merging.
+These functions not only maintain video quality but also save time by avoiding unnecessary transcoding.

 It has exactly one core goal: **never transcode if it can concatenate losslessly.**

 EasyMerger inspects a batch of videos and checks whether their parameters match.